 Chapter 6.
 It’s not about a trophy

-In this chapter, Goggins tells us about a cookie jar method to motivate ourselves.
+In this chapter, Goggins discusses a cookie jar method to motivate ourselves.
 The cookie jar method is a technique of using your past achievements to motivate yourself when you’re struggling.
 You list all your victories along with obstacles and challenges you overcame.
-Together they serve as an imaginary jar to remind and motivate yourself of what you have achieved .
+Together they serve as an imaginary jar to remind and motivate yourself of your achievements.

-Challenge #6 – Take inventory of your cookie jar and your past wins and successes, no matter how big or small.
+Challenge #6 – Take inventory of your cookie jar and your past wins and successes, whether big or small.
 Not just achievements but also obstacles you’ve overcome.
-The most powerful tool we have is our mind .
+The most powerful tool we have is our mind.

 Chapter 7.
 The most powerful weapon

 We habitually settle for less than our best; at work, school, relationships, and on the playing field or race course.
-We pay as individuals, and we teach our children to settle for less than their best, and all of that ripples out, merges, and multiplies within our communities and society as a whole .
+We pay as individuals, and we teach our children to settle for less than their best, and all of that ripples out, merges, and multiplies within our communities and society.